Clark laboratory: Transcriptomics and Neurogenetics

 1. Risk genes for neuropsychiatric disorders

 - Many regions in our DNA are known to confer risk to disease, including neuropsychiatric disorders such as schizophrenia and bipolar disorder, but the genes responsible and how they confer risk are often unknown.
 We are interested in identifying these genes, both protein coding and noncoding (i.e.: long noncoding RNAs) and how their expression can change to cause disease risk.
-We utilise both mortem human brain and neurons derived from induced pluripotent stem cells (iPSCs) to help answer these questions.
+We utilise both post-mortem human brain and neurons derived from induced pluripotent stem cells (iPSCs) to help answer these questions.

 2. Novel applications of Nanopore sequencing